avaleror/event-talks/README.md

 # event-talks

-Repo to storage recording, slides and material for talks I have delivered or helped to deliver
+## Speaker Profile

-## Profile:
+Welcome to my speaker profile!
+This repository serves as a comprehensive resource for my professional information and work, making it easier for event organizers to evaluate my suitability as a speaker.
+Here, you will find a collection of slides, recordings, and materials that I have delivered, created, or contributed to.

 ### Professional info